 - Is there self harm (much less abnormal in this modern day) or talk of suicide?

 What can families do?

 - Parents still need to help teens make decisions, but in a different way.
-They absolutely still need the parents in their lives.
+They absolutely still need their parents in their lives.
 It’s more of a negotiation.
 “Because I said so” doesn’t work.

-- Be honest and direct about difficult issues like sex, drugs, alcohol, smoking.
+- Be honest and direct about difficult issues like sex, drugs, alcohol, and smoking.
 If you want to know, ask.
 Don’t be afraid to talk about touchy issues.
 Choose your moments.
 (Idea: Capture them in a car.
 They don’t have to look at you and there is an end, and they can’t walk away.)

 - Promote family time.